texas-justice-initiative/website-nextjs/README.md

 ## Using Next JS

-To create a new page, simply create a new js file in [/pages](./pages).
+To create a new page, simply create a new js file in [/pages](./pages) and add it to [`exportPathMap` in next.config.js](https://github.com/texas-justice-initiative/website-nextjs/blob/330d4ed75bbc742d9db5eaa83cb8be5aabbf5a52/next.config.js#L8-L23) to [generate a URL for the static site](https://nextjs.org/docs/api-reference/next.config.js/exportPathMap).
 You can use this [template](./pages/_template-page.js) as a starter or create your own React Stateless or Class Component.

 There is also an [example page](./pages/example-page.js) that has some examples of using Styled Components and where we can add other heavily commented examples in the future.